fbpx

 Seaside on the way, just a couple of hours away

-Don’t forget to visit the Tomis Touristic Port, the Grand Mosque of Constanța’s tower, Ovidiu Square, and Plaja Mamaia!
+All in all, don’t forget to visit the Tomis Touristic Port, the Grand Mosque of Constanța’s tower, Ovidiu Square, and Plaja Mamaia!

 Piatra Craiului Mountains

-Part of the broader Southern Carpathian Range, the stunning Piatra Craiului Mountains are a wonderful day trip from Bucharest.
+As a matter of fact, part of the broader Southern Carpathian Range, the stunning Piatra Craiului Mountains are a wonderful day trip from Bucharest.

-To find out more about bears and the efforts being made to conserve them, you can go to the sanctuary.
+Given these points, to find out more about bears and the efforts being made to conserve them, you can go to the sanctuary.

 Comana Natural Reserve